nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="megacities"></a>"Megacity" urban agglomerations

 Currently, the world has about 33 "megacities", where a megacity is defined as an urban agglomerations with more than 10 million inhabitants.
-The world is projected to have 43 megacities by 2030, and about **50 megacities by 2050**, with an additional 125 large-but-not-mega cities in that land in the range between 4 million and 10 million inhabitants.[^ontariotech]
+The world is projected to have 43 megacities by 2030, and about **50 megacities by 2050**, with an additional 125 large-but-not-mega cities that land in the range between 4 million and 10 million inhabitants.[^ontariotech]

 ### <a name="kinematic-lag"></a>Kinematic lag